FhmDmi/Eegle.jl/docs/src/Tutorials/Tutorial Spectral Analysis 1.md

 ![Figure 1](../assets/Fig1_Tutorial_Spectral_Analysis_1.jpg)

-For using Slepian multi-tapering instead:
+For using Slepian multi-tapering, you would use instead

 ```julia
     S = spectra(X, sr, sr*fr;
                 tapering = slepians(sr, sr*fr, 1.5),
                 func = √)
 ```

+and the spectra would be

 ![Figure 2](../assets/Fig1_Tutorial_Spectral_Analysis_2.jpg)